Best Tedx Talks on Anxiety, Panic, and Negative Thinking

 Neil, my man.
 Dry humor.
 I love dry humor.

 That’s why I define anxiety– so people don’t get confused.
-Same word, but people can mean something totally different.
-I feel it would be helpful if we all got on the same page.
+It’s the same word, but people can mean something totally different.
+It would be helpful if we all got on the same page.
 Me: Anxiety is the leftover fear response when you’re not in physical danger.
-For more on this, get my 20 ways pdf.
+For more information, get my 20 ways pdf.

-“People often don’t share when they are anxious – we pretend we are okay.”
-I am glad celebs are coming out as anxious and making us all feel not so alone.
+“People often don’t share when they are anxious—we pretend we are okay.”
+I am glad celebrities are coming out as anxious and making us all feel less alone.

 Breaking The Loop of Anxiety | Colin Bien | TEDxLeuphanaUniversityLüneburg

 We are restless.
-We want purpose and meaning and without it, we feel out of control.
-Colin started routines that gave him purpose and meaning and this is how he decreased his stress and eliminated his panic.
+We want purpose and meaning; without it, we feel out of control.
+Colin started routines that gave him purpose and meaning, and this is how he decreased his stress and eliminated his panic.

 You have to perceive the anxiety felt as a threat.
 You have to be scared of your feelings.
 But they are so awful that it is understandable to be upset.

-He says, “acknowledge and accept them.”
-This is confusing to people.
-I explain that anxiety needs you to be bothered.
+He says, “Acknowledge and accept them.”
+In my experience, it isn’t very clear to people what they have to do.
+Instead of this, I explain that anxiety needs you to be bothered.
 If you are not bothered, it has no power.
-This is long and a bit slow, but may be helpful for you to watch:

 Getting stuck in the negatives (and how to get unstuck) | Alison Ledgerwood | TEDxUCDavis

 Why does the negative stick in the mind?
-She did an experiment about the glass half full and half empty.
-This is so interesting, once the loss frame is in there, it stays.
+She experimented on the glass, which was half full and half empty.
+This is so interesting; once the loss frame is in there, it stays.
 Once we think of something as a loss, it sticks and resists our attempt to change it.
 Wow!

-This makes me not feel so crazy.
-I don’t feel like I’m just negative.
-I feel human.
+This makes me feel less crazy.
+I don’t feel like I’m “just negative.”
+Rather, it makes me feel like a regular human.

 Overcoming Anxiety | Jonas Kolker | TEDxTheMastersSchool

 Jonas is in 9th grade.
 This is my daughter’s age.
-He is so eloquent and it’s amazing that he did this.
-Lily will do a cameo in my TEDxWilmington talk, but to say the whole thing herself, I don’t think she would.
+He is so eloquent, and it’s amazing that he did this.
+Lily did a cameo in my TEDxWilmington talk, but to say the whole thing herself, I don’t think she would.

 You have to go to know that you are okay in school, and you cannot KNOW unless you go.